forge42dev/Remix-Forge/README.md

 # Remix Forge

-Remix Forge - A VS Code extension for generating route files for Remix.run applications.
+Remix Forge - A VS Code extension for Remix.run applications that super charges your development with a ever-growing set of functionalities.

 ## Whats new?
+- Added ability to open up your routes in the browser from the route file itself.
 - Added ability to convert v1 route convention to v2 route convention
 - Added ability to change runtime dependencies

 ## Features

+### Opening routes in the browser
+You can now open up your routes in the browser from the route file itself.
+This is useful for when you want to test out your routes without having to go to the browser and type in the url or navigate to it.

+Each route file with the default export will have a button(s) above the default export that will open up the route in the browser by clicking it.

+This is configurable and you can change the url generator function and the paths that you want to generate urls for.
+See the [Extension Settings](#extension-settings) section on how you can customize your output

 ### Route File Generation
 Generates every possible export from a route file for Remix.run applications.
+You can do this by right-clicking your routes folder and selecting convert to v2 convention.
 Including:
 - `dependencies`
 - `loader function`